Human Trafficking - Full Report

 • Trafficked people have diminished or no ability to financially support their families and communities in their countries of origin.

-Disability weight (DALY)
+Disability weight (DALYs)

 • Quality Adjusted Life Years (QALY) or Disability Adjusted Life Years (DALY) are commonly used to compare different global health interventions.